Author: Victor Milán

 I always enjoy when a book goes all-out to give me something interesting to write about in this section — not “good,” mind you, but “interesting.”
 The author is clearly a competent writer, but he’s aiming for a style that just doesn’t work for a Forgotten Realms novel and isn’t executed well enough to achieve the effect he’s going for.
 Still, watching someone’s ambition outstrip their abilities is never boring, and I’ll always prefer a failed effort to do something different to something blandly safe.

 Let’s start with the vocabulary.
-Characters mostly chat and banter in a normal, modern-sounding tone, but occasionally pepper their speeches with ancient words like “hight,” “misdoubt,” and “whither” as if they’d just joined this production from a stint as a minor side character in Le Morte d’Arthur.
+Characters mostly chat and banter in a normal, modern-sounding tone, but occasionally pepper their speech with ancient words like “hight,” “misdoubt,” and “whither” as if they’d just joined this production from a stint as a minor side character in Le Morte d’Arthur.
 Even the narration gets in on the act, dropping words like “withal,” “bedizened,” and “caracole” in the middle of otherwise modern-sounding sentences.
 While I appreciate seeing an extensive vocabulary used correctly, this dichotomy gives the writing an oddly schizoid tone.
-You need to pick a period in English writing and stick with it; otherwise, dusting archaisms over a modern narrative like this is like sprinkling minced garlic onto a chocolate cake.
+You need to pick a period in English writing and stick with it; otherwise, dusting archaisms over a modern narrative is like sprinkling minced garlic onto a chocolate cake.

 Milán also seems to never use five words where fifteen will do.
 The narration is barnacled and overwrought — not quite as terrible as Brian Thomsen’s garbled parody of Jules Verne’s prose, but full of unnecessary details and long-winded descriptions.
 Take this, for instance: